 When a little girl’s grandmother dies, her father explains the meaning of death and tells her that because of her grandmother’s faith in Jesus, she has gone to her new home in heaven.

 Little Seed and Little Fox are facing changes and brand-new circumstances–and they don’t like it one bit!
-Through this unlikely friendship, children will discover that no matter how new or fearful their circumstances, God is always with them.
+Through this unlikely friendship, children will discover that no matter how new or fearful their circumstances, and, God is always with them.

 Examines the process of grief through a fictional story of Grandy and Pops as they face a great loss by making tear soup.